Moninya Roughan: Research cruises

 and the RV Southern Surveyor ST 02/2006 (Sydney–Noumea).

-She has also participated in two scientific cruises to the Antarctic: Antarctic Astrolabe 2000 and the RV Aurora Australis RV Aurora Australis.
+She has also participated in two scientific cruises to the Antarctic: Antarctic Astrolabe 2000 and the RV Aurora Australis.

 Roughan was aboard the Aurora Australis on its first winter voyage to the Antarctic, a seven-week expedition to explore, the Mertz Glacier Polynya, when a fire broke out in the engine room while the ship was deep within the ice.

-Roughan has served on the Australian Marine National Facility Research Advisory Committee since 2017.
+Roughan served on the Australian Marine National Facility Research Advisory Committee from 2017-2023.